Slow quasiparticle dynamics and anyonic statistics in a fractional quantum Hall Fabry-P\'erot interferometer: Introduction

 When an Abelian anyon is brought along a closed trajectory encircling $N_{qp}$ localized anyons, its wavefunction accumulates a phase where $A_I$ is the area of the loop, $B$ is the applied magnetic field, $\theta_a$ is twice the exchange phase, and $e^\ast$ is the quasiparticle charge.
 Quantum Hall edge state Fabry-P\'erot interferometers exploit the contrast between localized anyons in the bulk and propagating anyonic quasiparticles along the chiral edge modes to directly observe this phase\cite{kivelson_semiclassical_1990,chamon_two_1997,kim_aharanov-bohm_2006,halperin_theory_2011}.
 In a Fabry-P\'erot interferometer, delocalized quasiparticles enter the cavity via a quantum point contact (QPC) and propagate along the edge to a second QPC; they can then exit the cavity immediately or complete an integer number of additional circuits before exiting.
 Trajectories differing by the number of circuits give an interference contribution to the conductance, $\delta G$, that is periodic in $\theta$ and can be measured as a function of $B$, $A_I$, or $N_{qp}$.
 The clearest signature of anyonic statistics is expected if $N_{qp}$ changes discretely while keeping $A_I$ and $B$ fixed; the resulting jump in $\theta$ then gives $\theta_a$ directly.

 Fabry-P\'erot interferometers have been investigated in GaAs heterostructures for nearly two decades\cite{camino_realization_2005, camino_e/3_2007,zhang_distinct_2009, mcclure_edge-state_2009, ofek_role_2010, choi_robust_2015,sivan_observation_2016, nakamura_aharonovbohm_2019,nakamura_direct_2020, nakamura_fabry-perot_2023, willett_interference_2023}.
-These experiments have revealed that Coulomb interactions may prevent observation of the anyon phase\cite{halperin_theory_2011}.
+These experiments have revealed that Coulomb interactions complicate the naïve interpretation that a jump in $\theta$ entirely arises from the anyonic exchange phase\cite{halperin_theory_2011}.
 Specifically, as charge enters the bulk of the interferometer, Coulomb repulsion may cause a change in $A_I$, leading to an observable phase shift even for fermionic quasiparticles.
 If the ``bulk-edge coupling'' is large, this change in the Aharonov-Bohm phase can completely obscure the contribution of $\theta_a$.
 Recently, a breakthrough in the design of GaAs heterostructures led to the observation of phase shifts that agree quantitatively with the expected $\theta_a = 2\pi/3$ in the $\nu$ = 1/3 state\cite{nakamura_aharonovbohm_2019,nakamura_direct_2020,nakamura_impact_2022, nakamura_fabry-perot_2023}.
-Graphene heterostructures are a natural venue in which to extend these results owing to the large fractional quantum Hall energy gaps observed at both odd-\cite{dean_multicomponent_2011,polshyn_quantitative_2018,zeng_high-quality_2019,dean_fractional_2020} and even-denominator filling factors\cite{zibrov_tunable_2017, li_even_2017, zibrov_even-denominator_2018, hu_high-resolution_2023,assouline_energy_2024}.
+Graphene heterostructures are a natural venue in which to extend these results owing to the large fractional quantum Hall energy gaps observed at both odd-\cite{dean_multicomponent_2011,polshyn_quantitative_2018,zeng_high-quality_2019,dean_fractional_2020} and even-denominator filling factors\cite{zibrov_tunable_2017, li_even_2017, zibrov_even-denominator_2018, hu_high-resolution_2025,assouline_energy_2024}.
 Moreover, the nearby graphite gates in typical dual-gated geometries ensure a high degree of screening, suppressing bulk-edge coupling.
-Indeed, measurements of Fabry-P\'erot interferometers in graphene have uniformly observed Aharonov-Bohm dominated interference\cite{deprez_tunable_2021, ronen_aharonov-bohm_2021, zhao_graphene-based_2022,fu_aharonovbohm_2023,kim_aharonov-bohm_2024}; however, no measurements of the anyon phase at fractional filling have been reported.
+Indeed, measurements of Fabry-P\'erot interferometers in graphene have uniformly observed Aharonov-Bohm dominated interference in both integer and fractional filling factors \cite{deprez_tunable_2021, ronen_aharonov-bohm_2021, zhao_graphene-based_2022,fu_aharonovbohm_2023,kim_aharonovbohm_2024, werkmeister_anyon_2025}.